 Petroleum oil is toxic and pollution of the environment by oil causes major ecological concern.
 Oil spills of coastal regions and the open sea are poorly containable and mitigation is difficult, however much of the oil can be eliminated by the hydrocarbon-degrading activities of microbial communities, in particular the hydrocarbonoclastic bacteria (HCB).
 These organisms can help remediate the ecological damage caused by oil pollution of marine habitats.
 HCB also have potential biotechnological applications in the areas of bioplastics and biocatalysis.
-Degradation of Aromatic Compounds by Acinetobacter

 Acinetobacter strains isolated from the environment are capable of the degradation of a wide range of aromatic compounds.
 The predominant route for the final stages of assimilation to central metabolites is through catechol or protocatechuate (3,4-dihydroxybenzoate) and the beta-ketoadipate pathway, and the diversity within the genus lies in the channelling of growth substrates, most of which are natural products of plant origin, into this pathway.